marcosRoos/Tests-Study/README.md

 ### Automation
 <p align="justify">&emsp; It happens from time to time, that a system needs to be refactored, this leads to a bunch of problems, a lot of times the person who is refactoring is not the same who implemented, and even if it is the same person, it is really easy to make a mistake and break the code, but fear not! if your testing is good, it eases the search for the problem and therefore to solve it. <br/>
   &emsp; As you may imagine, testing may be time consuming and creating a lot of tests <ins>will</ins> be laborious.
-So tests automation is the hero of the day, automation still needs to be coded, but with pratice enough, they will fast forward a lot of the work. </p> <br/>
+So tests automation is the hero of the day, automation still needs to be coded, but with enough pratice, they will fast forward a lot of the work. </p> <br/>

 ### Test Pyramid
 <p align="center">